chef/automate/components/compliance-service/docs/adding_test_data.md

 # Adding nodes to populate the nodes and scan jobs pages

+ensure you have `jq` installed the token is retrieved by running `get_admin_token` from within the studio if you've never run the get_secrets script, or haven't in a while, run `CHEF_USERNAME=username scripts/get_secrets` from the studio

-_note: this should be run on your local system, not from within the studio_
+_note: this should be run on your local system, not from within the studio_ `source dev/secrets-env.sh` `A2_URL='https://a2-dev.test' A2_TOKEN='token_val' components/compliance-service/scripts/create-pg-data.sh`

-ensure you have `jq` installed

-`source dev/secrets-env.sh`
-`A2_URL='https://a2-dev.test' A2_TOKEN='token_val' components/compliance-service/scripts/create-pg-data.sh`